December Boys

 December Boys is a 2007 Australian drama film directed by Rod Hardy and written by Marc Rosenberg and adapted from the 1963 novel of the same name by Michael Noonan.
 It was released on 14 September 2007 in the United Kingdom and the United States and 20 September 2007 in Australia.
 The film follows four orphan boys who compete to be adopted by a family.
+This was Daniel Radcliffe's first non-Harry Potter film role since his film debut in The Tailor of Panama.